lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 Set the font size of Rmate's output window.
 Default is set to “10”.

+## TM&#95;RMATE&#95;ENABLE&#95;LINECOUNTER

+For debugging large R scripts it could be useful to have the chance to use the outputted leading prompt <code>&gt;</code> as hyperlink to jump into the corresponding line of the R script.
+For that purpose you can set this shell variable to “1”.
+Please note that by enabling it the script **may not** contain multi-line string declarations, otherwise the string variables will be erroneous (these strings contain the internal string marker<code> #§*</code>).

 # Troubleshooting &amp; FAQ

 -   __`'re-encoding is not available on this system'` or `'object ".PSenv" not found'`__